francodgstn/weekly-timetable-generator/README.md

 ![Sample Timetable](./sample-timetable.png)

-Initial skeleten created by ChatGPT.
-Unfortunately it doesn't really know latest varsions of MUI, so it needed some manual refinment.
+The initial skeleton was created by ChatGPT.
+Unfortunately, it doesn't really know the latest versions of MUI, so it needed some manual refinement.

 ## Get started